GraceH-xce/Hackathon/README.md

 MIT

+ ## Contributor
-*Built solo within 48 hours for the CS Girlies Annual Hackathon - Technology For Wellness.**
+*Built solo within 48 hours for the CS Girlies Annual Hackathon - Technology For Wellness.*